-The Helping Hands Network is a practical resource to help provide for basic, temporary needs, such as making and delivering meals, transportation, and emergency childcare.
+The Helping Hands Network is a practical resource to help provide for basic, temporary, physical needs for members and friends.

-Q: Who makes up the Helping Hands Network?
+Q: How can I get help from the Helping Hands Network?

 A: Let us know how we can support you.
 Please contact the Care Team Coordinator, Patty Miller, the minister, or the church office for assistance.
 To best assist you, we ask that you give us a week’s notice for requests when possible.